Cheese & Cheesemaking

 - Before 12 midday delivery is £20, and is possible for addresses in England, Wales and most of Scotland.
 This service is £12 for orders between £30 and £150, and free for orders over £150.

 More information on our delivery charges and service levels can be found here.

 No. We don’t have a minimum order value.
 We do ask that you bear in mind the amount of packaging generated to send items either via courier or to our shops for collection.
 Whilst it's great to order little and often, we do like to operate in a sustainable way and we’d like your help to achieve this.

 WHAT IS YOUR PACKAGING LIKE?

 We send our online shop orders in one of our brown cardboard gift boxes.
 The cheese within will be cushioned and insulated with Woolcool liners and Opus Bio biodegradable cushions, and perhaps some ice packs when needed.
-When orders are especially large (e.g. for weddings and large parties), we send them in a more industrial sized cardboard box which also has our logo on it.
+When orders are especially large (e.g. for weddings and large parties), we send them in a more industrial sized cardboard box.

 HOW DO I AMEND AN ORDER I HAVE ALREADY PLACED?